shandysawyer/t-sql-logger/docs/api.md

 purge_min_level	| Minimum level to purge entries.
 For example if set to "INFORMATION" then information and debug will be deleted.
 If left NULL then the value from the logger_prefs table is used by default.

 ### PURGE_ALL
-Purges all non-permanent entries in LOGGER_LOGS.
+Deletes all non-permanent entries in the logger_logs table.

 #### Syntax
 ```sql